-Once our vehicles are connected, they will bring tremendous benefits to us including advanced warning of road hazards, reducing the costs of maintenance, preventing fraudulent used car sales, and pricing driver insurance more accurately to name a few.
+The shift to connected vehicles will bring tremendous benefits to their owners – including advanced warning of road hazards, reducing the costs of maintenance, preventing fraudulent used car sales, or pricing driver insurance more accurately.
 However, these benefits are predicated on the generation of a medley of sensitive data.
-The NuCypher network combines E2EE with fine-grained, vehicle owner-led access control to provide the strongest guarantee that privacy is not being compromised, while still unlocking the myriad of benefits.
+Put simply, there are few possessions as personal as a personal vehicle.

-When it comes to companies collecting data about them, 4 out of 5 Americans now say that the risks outweigh the small rewards.
-This mainly refers to the casual, free use of digital products, rather than a US$35,000 purchase, inside which they will spend an average of 8 hours per week, and which exposes their whereabouts, routines and habits.
-At the same time, regulations such as General Data Protection Regulation[GDPR] and California Consumer Privacy Act [CCPA] are becoming increasingly prevalent and stringent, bolstering privacy consciousness.
-However, even without any new regulations, anti-surveillance preferences amongst consumers are on the rise.
+Four out of five Americans now say that when it comes to companies collecting data about them, the risks outweigh the benefits – they’re mostly referring to their casual, free use of digital products, rather than a US$35,000 purchase, inside which they will spend an average of 8 hours of their week, and which exposes their whereabouts, routines and habits.
+At the same time, regulations such as GDPR and CCPA are becoming increasingly prevalent and stringent, bolstering privacy consciousness – but even without new rules, anti-surveillance preferences amongst consumers are on the rise.
 There has never been a better time for a privacy-protecting personal vehicle.